 What do you do when you want to challenge students, but you also want them to learn?
 We give them critical thinking challenges.
-Critical thing requires many skills-problem solving, collaboration, design thinking, and perseverance.
+Critical thinking requires many skills-problem solving, collaboration, design thinking, and perseverance.
 When a critical thinking question is carefully crafted, you can get students to explore learning outcomes while having fun and being engaged in their learning at the same time.[Read more…] about How to Leverage Critical Thinking Challenges to Your Advantage

 This can be done with school’s makerspace or you can just use the creations your students have created from your classroom’s makerspace (like us),[Read more…] about Host a Maker Walk

 How would you feel if you knew you were a wonderful writer but the only way you could express yourself was through modern dance?
 What would you do if you had to recite your report card comments by memory to each and every parent?
 How would you feel if you were given the choice to write your report cards any way YOU want?
 (Ours would be invisible!)

-Imagine how different your life would be if you were given the choice to do or say certain things.[Read more…] about Why You Should Allow Students Choice Every Day
+Imagine how different your life would be if you were given the choice to do or say certain things.[Read more…] about How to Differentiate Using Choices